liamkeyek/CSPB-3308-Team-2-Project/Sizing.md

 **Lab 3 Group Part**
+Team 2
+Freing Nudge
+5PM MST Wednesday
+Planning Poker Results
+Brady Gagerman, Brad Richardson, Liam Keyek, Quinn Ridgeway Description of each User Story using the following format: story (as a ...
+I want ... so that ...) agreed upon effort level a set of acceptance criteria.
+See the appendix below to see some examples of good and bad acceptance criteria.

 For a Moodle-type service:
-As a user, I want to upload graphs & images so that I can share them with peers.
-8
 User Story Card
 ______________________________________________________________________________
-As a 	: <user role>
+As a 	: <As a user>
-I want	: <description of desired behavior>
+I want	: <I want to upload graphs & images >
-So that : <reason for desired behavior / what you get from it>
+So that : <so that I can share them with peers.>

 Effort
-Level	: <level of effort : dimensionless units>
+Level	: <level of effort : 8>

 Acceptance Criteria
 Given	: 	<context of action>